david-inf/deep-learning-generalization/README.md

 ### Code organization

-- `main.py` main script from which a single experiment can be launched using command line
+- `main-f1.py` `main-f2.py` main script from which a single experiment can be launched using command line, different main for experiments from figure 1 and figure 2
 - `train.py` used in main script, contains training utilities
 - `models/` directory with implemented models (detailed above)
 - `cifar10.py` wrapper of torchvision CIFAR10 that supports label and data corruption using `ModifiedCIFAR10` class
 - `utils.py` more utilities
-- `config.yaml` base configuration for experiments
+- `config-f1.yaml` `config-f2.yaml` base configuration for experiments

-Use `python main.py --help` to show program arguments
+Use `python main-f1.py --help` to show program arguments

-# Experiments
+## Experiments for Figure 1

 Experiments naming: `model_name`\_`label_corruption_prob`\_`data_corruption_type`

-## Experiments for figure 1

 No weight decay, dropout or other forms of explicit regularization